SoftwareAG/c8y-docs/content/predictive-analytics/activity-recognition-bundle/overview.md

 * Collect sensor data from a user performing activities (sitting, jumping and running).
 * Train an activity recognition model with the collected data and transform the model to PMML.
-* Deploy the model to Cumulocity IoT using the Predictive Analytics app.
+* Deploy the model to Cumulocity IoT using the Machine Learning application.
 * Create and upload an EPL rule to Cumulocity (C8Y) IoT which does the following:
 	* Gathers specific measurements coming from the source device and conducts any necessary pre-processing steps.
 	* Sends the data via REST request to the the Zementis microservice API for processing.